Mahaut-s/SNA_twitter_analysis/README.md

 We also applied the Louvain Method, which is a community detection algorithm that uses modularity optimization to identify clusters or communities in networks.Thus, we used it in order to identify clusters of tweets that are predominantly Pro or Anti-gun control with the goal of seeing if there is any polarization in public opinion

+METHOD ＆ PROCESS
+There are two key points about the clustering method: first, how the clusters are defined, and second, how they are calculated.

+First, clusters are defined using Modularity, an index of cluster quality calculated from the formula like this, as we learned from Newman and Girvan's paper in class.
+In this formula, the red part is the actual percentage of edges in a given cluster, and the green part is the percentage of edges in a random graph.

+画像

+So, what is the best way to actually detect communities using Modularity?
+There are several methods for community detection: the Girvan-Newman method, which removes edges that are likely to be present in a cluster in a top-down fashion; the Newman method, which improves modularity from the bottom-up; the CNM method, which speeds up the Newman method by introducing heaps and using heuristics; and the Louvain method, which computes only between close nodes.
+Here, we decided to use the Louvain method, which is the least computationally intensive, fastest, and most accurate.

+Based on these premises, here is the actual process.
+Step 1, Scraping tweets
+Here, we scraped 5000 tweets by referencing 30,000 tweets under certain conditions using the neutral and frequently used tag #NashvilleCovenantSchool.

+Step 2, Building reply network
+After that, we built a reply network and were able to visualize it based on the following four indicators.

+And finally, Step 3, Building semantic network
+In this step, we built a network in which we could see the relationship between hashtags.
+Using the Louvain method described earlier, we were able to detect several communities and analyze each of them.

 ANALYSIS

 The results of the Louvain method does not show a direct polarization of opinions but rather a collection of different clusters.
 Some of these clusters lean towards a pro or anti gun stance while others clusters have no poitical opinions yet other themes can still be identified within them.